wojciechszmelczerczyk/mern-notes-app/readme.md

 Data will be saved to `Mongo` database.

-Client side will be created in `React` using `Javascript` language.
+Client side will be created in `React` using `TypeScript` language.

 <br/>